nav23040/alumni-website/README.md

 # Alumni website

-Note: As server files contains confidential information so you can mail me to view the server files.
+Note: This repository does not contain server files as it contains confidential information.
+You can write a mail to me in case you want to view the server files.

 ## Instructions To Run Locally